 So now that we know the differences between SEER vs EER, we can take a look at when to use each.
 Like we discussed, SEER is a great way to get an idea of how a unit operates throughout a cooling season, and a unit’s EER is an objective way to measure an air conditioner’s efficiency, but here’s when to use each:

-EER ratings are more commonly encountered with smaller window mounted air conditioners.
+EER ratings are more commonly encountered with smaller window mounted air conditioners, but are being listed more frequently on energy tags.
 An air conditioner’s EER rating is best used to objectively compare air conditioners or to do any type of load or engineering calculation.
-Because it is not diluted by additional inputs, the EER value, in my opinion, is the most accurate way to compare two different HVAC units for the purposes of using Manual-J Load Calculations.
+Because it is not diluted by additional inputs, the EER value, in my opinion, is the most accurate way to compare two different HVAC units.
+But remember, I’m a contractor, not a homeowner.

 For those of you who are really concerned about choosing the right SEER value and AC unit for the job, this online site can save you money, and help you avoid the tricks and traps of predatory contractors: